leifoolsen/webpack2-boilerplate/README.md

 acceptance tests.
 Unit tests and integration tests uses Moca as a test runner.
 The acceptance tests uses WebdriverIO as a test runner.
 Istanbul is used for code coverage and reporting.

-e2e tests are not implemented in this boilerplate, but basically they are equal to the integration tests.
-The main difference is that you use a proxy to connect to a "real" api server before running your client api tests.

 ### Unit tests
 The following libraries are used: